heathermiller/dist-prog-book/chapter/8/big-data.md

 ***Real-world applications often require a pipeline of MapReduce jobs and the management becomes an issue.***
 **FlumeJava** was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
 FlumeJava represents each dataset as an object and transformation is invoked by using methods on these objects.
 It constructs an efficient internal execution plan from a pipeline of MapReduce jobs using deferred evaluation and optimizers such as fusions.
 The debugging ability allows programmers to run on the local machine first and then deploy to large clusters.

-`Where should this section go?` **Dryad/DrydaLINQ** Dryad is a more general and flexible execution engine that execute subroutines at a specified graph vertices.
-Developers can specify an arbitrary directed acyclic graph to combine computational "vertices" with communication channels (file, TCP pipe, shared-memory FIFO) and  build a dataflow graph.
-Compared with MapReduce, Dryad can specify an arbitrary DAG that have multiple number of inputs/outputs and support multiple stages.
-Also it can have more channels and boost the performance when using TCP pipes and shared-memory.
-But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ was created to fill in the gap.
-It exploits LINQ, a query language in .NET and automatically translates the data-parallel part into execution plan and passed to the Dryad execution engine.

 ***The iterative algorithm is hard to implement in MapReduce***
   `TODO: FIX text and reference` Many a analytics workloads like K-means, logistic regression, graph processing applications like PageRank, shortest path using parallel breadth first search require multiple stages of map reduce jobs.
 In regular map reduce framework like Hadoop, this requires the developer to manually handle the iterations in the driver code.
 At every iteration, the result of each stage T is written to HDFS and loaded back again at stage T+1 causing a performance bottleneck.
 The reason being wastage of network bandwidth, CPU resources and mainly the disk I/O operations which are inherently slow.
 In order to address such challenges in iterative workloads on map reduce, frameworks like Haloop, Twister and iMapReduce adopt special techniques like caching the data between iterations and keeping the mapper and reducer alive across the iterations.

+**Dryad/DrydaLINQ** Dryad is a more general and flexible execution engine that execute subroutines at a specified graph vertices.
+Developers can specify an arbitrary directed acyclic graph to combine computational "vertices" with communication channels (file, TCP pipe, shared-memory FIFO) and  build a dataflow graph.
+Compared with MapReduce, Dryad can specify an arbitrary DAG that have multiple number of inputs/outputs and support multiple stages.
+Also it can have more channels and boost the performance when using TCP pipes and shared-memory.
+But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ was created to fill in the gap.
+It exploits LINQ, a query language in .NET and automatically translates the data-parallel part into execution plan and passed to the Dryad execution engine.

 ### Large-scale Parallelism on Graphs
 Map Reduce doesn’t scale easily and is highly inefficient for iterative / graph algorithms like page rank and machine learning algorithms.
 Iterative algorithms requires programmer to explicitly handle the intermediate results (writing to disks).
 Hence, every iteration requires reading the input file and writing the results to the disk resulting in high disk I/O which is a performance bottleneck for any batch processing system.